-The Proposal is to allow the higher of the two Local Contribution methodologies, ensuring that:
+The Proposal is to allow the greater of the two Local Contribution methodologies, ensuring that:

-- 1. Local Infrastructure Contribution is sufficient to pay for Local Infrastructure costs included in the attached PRUTS Infrastructure Schedule (as populated, refer Appendix C); and - 2.
-The Local Infrastructure Contribution is consistent with the current Leichhardt LEP Section 94 Contribution Plan.
+- 1. Local Infrastructure Contribution is sufficient to pay for Local Infrastructure costs included in the attached PRCUTS Infrastructure Schedule (as populated, refer Appendix C); and - 2.
+The Local Infrastructure Contribution is consistent with the current Leichhardt LEP Section 94 Contribution Plan (as calculated, refer Appendix D).